Our commitment to ensuring that energy development in Alberta is sustainable includes holding companies accountable for their oilfield waste.

-When companies use or produce substances at an energy site, there’s always a chance that those substances could spill or leak.
-That’s a problem, especially if the substances end up in soil, surface water, or groundwater.
-Companies must report any spills or leaks to us and clean up the contamination—a process known as “remediation”—as soon as possible.
+When companies use or produce substances at an energy site, there's always a chance that those substances could spill or leak.
+That's a problem, especially if the substances end up in soil, surface water, or groundwater.
+If a spill or leak occurs, companies must manage and clean up the contamination—a process known as "remediation" —as soon as possible.
 Learn more about remediation and how we expect companies to clean up spills and leaks.

 Our Detailed Requirements